 Prevalent in almost 10-15 % of the population over 60, vitamin B12 deficiency is strongly connected to neuropathy.
 This causes damage to the myelin sheath, which results in damaged and dysfunctional nerves.
 Fish, meat, poultry, and milk are good sources of vitamin B12.
 In some cases, you might also be prescribed oral or injectable doses of vitamin B12.

 Regular use of the drug Metformin, used to cure type 2 diabetes, is linked to vitamin B12 deficiency.

 Vitamin B6, when present in excess quantities, can be toxic to the nerves.
 The body only requires 2 mg of vitamin B6 per day but many of the B6 supplements contain more than 100 mg per dose.
 Vitamin B6 is also present in packaged food.

 Avoid Food Likely To Contain Toxins Like Mercury And Arsenic –

-Fish and seafood contains some amount of mercury which if consumed regularly and in large amounts can lead to accumulation of methylmercury in the body.
+Fish and seafood contain some amount of mercury which, if consumed regularly and in large amounts, can lead to the accumulation of methylmercury in the body.